What is a Security Engineer?

 A business’s computer network can never be too secure.
 Security engineering focuses on designing computer systems that can deal with disruptions such as natural disasters or malicious cyber attacks.

 Faulty software can leave networks vulnerable to malware, spyware, adware, phishing and more.
-A security engineer is someone who analyzes computer networks, ensures they are running securely, and tries to foresee possible security issues that could arise in the future.
+A security engineer analyzes computer networks, ensures they are running securely, and tries to foresee possible security issues that could arise in the future.

 What does a Security Engineer do?